 Other resources for parents

 Parents/guardians may find the following learning-focused websites helpful:

 An online communication tool allows parents and students convenient online access to a secure site with information about a student's academic program and progress.
 The system, available through the district’s student management system—eschooldata, is generally known as a “parent portal.”
 The portal will provide access to middle and high school student class schedules, progress reports and report cards.
 [LEARN MORE]

 New York State Report Cards

 Every year the New York State Education Department releases a report card for every school district and school in the state.
 The report cards provide achievement data on districts and schools, as compared to their past years' performances and to other similar schools.
 Report cards are released each spring for the previous school year.

 School report cards and interim reports

-Duanesburg distributes report cards four times per year for the elementary, middle and high school levels as well as interim reports four times per year for middle and high school students.
+Duanesburg distributes report cards four times per year for the elementary and high school levels as well as interim reports four times per year for high school students.

-To ensure all students are receiving the type of instruction they need to be successful, Duanesburg Central School District teachers began piloting a nationally recognized instructional program, Response to Intervention, during the 2009-10 school year.
-[LEARN MORE]
+To ensure all students are receiving the type of instruction they need to be successful, Duanesburg Central School District teachers have used a nationally recognized instructional program, Response to Intervention (RtI), since the 2009-10 school year.

 Textbooks for private school students